Latest News

 China is the main beneficiary of the disruption to the alumina processing chain.

-According to the World Bureau of Metal Statistics which gathers data from customs official figures, it?imported alumina of 338,315 metric tons in March.
+According to the World Bureau of Metal Statistics which gathers data from customs statistics, it imported 338.315 tonnes?of aluminum in March.
 This is the highest monthly total since January 2024.

-AZ Global anticipates that imports will remain strong in the months to come, thanks to an 'open import arbitrage' between domestic and foreign prices.
+AZ Global anticipates that imports will remain strong in the months to come, thanks to an open import arbitrage between local and international prices.

-China's smelters enjoy a?strong profit margin, as the Gulf Crisis has also sent aluminium prices up to four-year levels.
+China's smelters have been able to enjoy strong margins as the Gulf Crisis has also sent aluminium prices up to four-year levels.

 According to the International Aluminium Institute, Western production in March fell by 312,000 tons on an annualised basis due to restrictions in the Gulf while Chinese production increased by 88,000 tonnes.

-China's share in global production grew to a record 60.2% a month ago.
-This ratio will likely?continue to creep higher as the Iran War takes a greater toll on Gulf smelters.
+China's share in global production grew to a record 60.2% in the last month.
+This ratio is expected to continue to rise as the Iran War takes its toll on Gulf smelters.

 Andy Home is a columnist at.
 This column is great!
 Open Interest (ROI) is your new essential source of global financial commentary.
 Follow ROI on LinkedIn and X. Listen to the Morning Bid podcast daily on Apple, Spotify or the app.
 Subscribe to the Morning Bid podcast and hear journalists discussing the latest news in finance and markets seven days a weeks.